Thursday, December 26, 2024

 Let us remember Mr. Firtash, who made a significant donation to UCU.
 And where is this “philanthropist” now?
 The Ukrainian Catholic University, presumably, was not interested in the origin of the funds and the far from impeccable reputation of the donor.

-“Money does not smell” - this popular Latin expression is attributed to the Roman Emperor Vespasian, who, in order to replenish the state treasury, imposed taxes on public restrooms.
+“Money does not smell” is a popular Latin expression attributed to the Roman Emperor Vespasian, who imposed taxes on public restrooms in order to replenish the state treasury.
 Over time, the imperial initiative justified itself - the state budget of Rome received an additional source of funding.
 In other words, any means are suitable for making a profit.
 Perhaps due to this somewhat controversial circumstance, the world annually celebrates World Toilet Day on November 19th.
-But it is so.
+But that's true.
 By the way, as they say...

 Journalist Pavel Vuets recalls that Pinchuk regularly made contributions to the account of the Clinton family foundation, but at the same time he got into a story with the financial support of a rival of the Democrats, the future US President Donald Trump, which interested the FBI.
 “The American press wrote that in September 2015, the Ukrainian billionaire made a donation of $150 thousand in exchange for Trump’s 20-minute speech via video link at the Yalta European Strategy conference (an event Pinchuk has been organizing for almost 20 years).”